psychemedia/storytelling-notes/eurydice-news-reports.md

 Thursday 06 June 1878
 p4

 THE EURYDICE.
-AcROSTIC ON THE WRECK OF THE EURYDICE.
+ACROSTIC ON THE WRECK OF THE EURYDICE.

-By J. S. Edwanls, Sailor on H.M.S.
+By J. S. Edwards, Sailor on H.M.S.
 Royal Adelaide.

-Each lnartunie light and hopeful on board that noble ship,
+Each heart was light and hopeful on board that noble ship,
-Unconscious of the danger nearbsforethe sundown dip
+Unconscious of the danger near before the sundown dip
-Resealing to the light of day, 'midst white sails spread around,
+Revealing to the light of day, 'midst white sails spread around,
-Youth's gall a nt form and manhood strong, that now in death are found.
+Youth's gallant form and manhood strong, that now in death are found.
-Dread cloud of woe which overcabt their brightest home in night,
+Dread cloud of woe which overcast their brightest hopes in night,
-Immersing in engulfing doatbithe brave, the loved, the bright.
+Immersing in engulfing death, the brave, the loved, the bright.
 Come England, spread thy gen'rous hand in pity o'er their grave, Endeavouring thus to honour those entombed beneath the wave.

 ---